Brainard wins Senate confirmation to be Fed’s vice chair

 Such rate hikes would be larger than the Fed’s typical quarter-point increases and would likely lead to higher borrowing costs for home mortgages, auto loans and credit cards.
 Those higher costs could, in turn, slow consumer spending and and weaken the overall economy.

-The financial markets expect the Fed to keep raising rates to a range of 2.5% to 2.75% by the end of this year.
-That would represent a drastic increase from its current level of 0.25% to 0.5%.

-Brainard, the lone Democrat on the board for now, has generally supported keeping interest rates low to support growth and hiring, which makes her a “dove” in Fed parlance.
-She was an architect of a Fed policy framework, adopted in August 2020, under which it said it would no longer raise rates solely because the unemployment rate had fallen to a low level that could spur inflation.
+Brainard was an architect of a Fed policy framework, adopted in August 2020, under which it said it would no longer raise rates solely because the unemployment rate had fallen to a low level that could spur inflation.
 Instead, the Fed said it would await actual evidence that prices are accelerating.

 That framework has been blamed by some critics for contributing to the Fed’s delay in raising rates as high inflation erupted last year — an assertion disputed by Powell.